dondropo/simple_shell/README.md

 * All your header files should be include guarded
 * Use system calls only when you need to ([why?](https://www.quora.com/Why-are-system-calls-expensive-in-operating-systems))

-### Github

-_There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score._

 # More Info
 ## Output